See our glossary sections below:

 Igal: A rope-like cord, often black, which is used to help keep a man's head covering (ghutra, keffiyeh, or shemagh) in place.
 Also see: thobe, bisht, shemagh, ghutra, tagiyah, and keffiyeh.

-Keffiyeh (also written as kafiyah, kaffiyeh, etc.): The head covering for males, usually in black and white, or red and white, most familiar to the Western world as being the style of head covering worn by former Palestinian politician, Yasser Arafat.
+Keffiyeh (also written as kafiyah, kaffiyeh, etc.): The head covering for males, usually in black and white, or red and white; former Palestinian leader, Yasser Arafat, wore a black and white checkered Keffiyeh.
 The term is also often used interchangeably with ghutra and shemagh.
 Also see igal, thobe, and bisht.

 Niqab: A face veil which comes in a full or half style.
 The full style consists of two bands which fully cover the face, but leave a narrow opening for the eyes.
 The half style usually leaves not only one's eyes, but part of one's forehead visible.